BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Sayles: It's not always ransomware because in the case of NotPetya, which happened last year, that malware really was, in fact, more characteristic of what we would call a wiper attack.
 It was intended to destroy data rather than provide a financial gain like the traditional ransomware attack.
 In that case, there was no mechanism to unlock the disabled machines even if a payment had been made.

 Today's attacks are not necessarily always for financial gain, but sometimes it's notoriety and sometimes just to cause disruption in the industry.
-It's moved to something that is much more destructive and therefore much harder to plan for and to remediate against.
+It's moved to something that is much more destructive and therefore much harder to for and to remediate against.

 So how are organizations generally preparing for attacks like that?
 What are some cyber-resilience strategy best practices that they're employing?